Graduate Creative Writing :: Degrees

 John Henry Fleming (PhD, University of Louisiana-Lafayette, Fiction) is the author of The Legend of the Barefoot Mailman, a novel, and Fearsome Creatures of Florida, a literary bestiary.
 His short stories have appeared in journals such as McSweeney’s, the North American Review, Mississippi Review, Fourteen Hills, and Carve.
 His work has been anthologized in 100% Pure Florida Fiction and in The Future Dictionary of America.
 His awards include a Literature Fellowship from the State of Florida.
 He has a PhD in Creative Writing from The University of Louisiana-Lafayette, an MA in Creative Writing from The University of Southern Mississippi, and a BA in Psychology from The University of Virginia.
 At USF, he teaches graduate and undergraduate fiction writing courses, directs graduate theses, and is advisory editor of Saw Palm: florida literature and art.
 Visit his blog at www.johnhenryfleming.com and his website at www.fearsomecreatures.com.

-Hunt Hawkins (PhD, Stanford University), is Chair of the English Department.
-He earned a B.A. from Williams College, where he was Phi Beta Kappa, and M.A. and Ph.D. from Stanford University.
+Hunt Hawkins (PhD, Stanford University), earned a B.A. from Williams College, where he was Phi Beta Kappa, and M.A. and Ph.D. from Stanford University.
 Previously he was Chair of the English Department at Florida State University where he held the title of James M. McCrimmon Professor.
 His academic specializations are Modern British Literature, Postcolonial Literature, and poetry writing.
 He has published many articles and poems and two books: Teaching Approaches to Joseph Conrad’s “Heart of Darkness” and “The Secret Sharer” with the Modern Language Association and The Domestic Life (poems) with the University of Pittsburgh Press.
 The latter won the Agnes Lynch Starrett Prize.
 He has served as President of the Joseph Conrad Society, the South Atlantic Graduate Education Consortium, the South Atlantic Association of Departments of English, and the South Atlantic Modern Language Association.

 Jay Hopler (PhD, Purdue University; MFA, University of Iowa, Poetry) is the author of Green Squall, which was chosen by Louise Glück as the winner of the 2005 Yale Series of Younger Poets Award.
 Green Squall also received the 2007 Great Lakes Colleges Association New Writers Award, a 2006 Florida Book Award, a 2006 ForeWord Magazine Book of the Year Award and a 2007 National “Best Books” Award from USA Book News.
 The Killing Spirit: An Anthology of Murder-for-Hire, his first book, was published in the United States and Europe by The Overlook Press and Canongate Books in 1996.
 His work has appeared, or is forthcoming, in numerous magazines and journals including the American Poetry Review, the Kenyon Review, the New Republic and the New Yorker.
 In 2009, Jay received a Marfa Residency Fellowship from the Lannan Foundation and a Whiting Writers' Award from the Mrs. Giles Whiting Foundation.
 In 2010 he was the recipient of a Rome Fellowship in Literature from the American Academy of Arts and Letters/the American Academy in Rome.
 Visit his website at www.jayhopler.com.